• Skip to primary navigation

 American History on Collard Greens

 Collard greens hold a special place in African American history.
-Enslaved Africans brought their knowledge of cultivating and preparing fresh greens across the Atlantic, hence the development of southern-style collard greens.
+Enslaved Africans brought their knowledge of cultivating and preparing fresh greens across the Atlantic, which contributed to the development of southern-style collard greens.

 More Pollotarian Comfort Food Dinner Ideas